imgag/ngs-bits/doc/tools/GenesToApproved.md

 	              Default value: ''
 	  -out <file> Output TXT file with approved gene symbols.
 If unset, writes to STDOUT.
 	              Default value: ''
-	  -db <file>  The HGNC flat file.
-If unset 'hgnc' from the 'settings.ini' file is used.
+	  -test       Uses the test database instead of on the production database.
-	              Default value: ''
+	              Default value: 'false'

 	Special parameters:
 	  --help      Shows this help and exits.